djhshih/guidelines-genai-usage/README.md

 or generating images that need not be accurate.
 However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI are trained to generate text or images that are *plausible* but not necessiarily accurate.
-Therefore, the use of GenAI in scientific work must be done with forethought and care.
+Therefore, using GenAI in scientific work requires forethought and care.

 At best, creating AI slop reflects poorly on your professionalism and quality of work; at worst, it causes you to commit misconduct.